pulumi/compliance-policies/docs/public/index.md

 ```

 {{% notes type="warning" %}}
-Always upgrade Policy Manager and other Policy Packages at the same time to ensure Premium Policies
+Always upgrade Policy Manager and other Premium Policy Packages at the same time to ensure Premium
-are correctly registered with the Policy Manager.
+Policies are correctly registered with the Policy Manager.
 {{% /notes %}}

 Once your Policy Pack contains the latest versions, test it locally and finally publish a new version